solana-labs/solana/book/src/slashing.md

 ### Byzantine behavior (i.e. slashing proofs)

-#### Vote transaction as proof
+#### Voting proofs

-Some proofs of a conflicting vote can be as simple as a Vote transaction, because the Vote account keeps track of some number of previously submitted votes:
+The Vote program accepts these proofs for slashing:
 1. two votes at the same slot with differing bank hashes
-2. a lockout violation
+2. a vote lockout violation
 3. two votes with conflicting ancestors

 #### Other proofs